automl/neps/docs/reference/optimizers.md

 ![Optimizer classes](../doc_images/optimizers/venn_dia.svg)

-The [Optimizer Classes](../reference/search_algorithms)-Chapter goes into detail on the different optimizers, while the rest of this chapter will focus on how to select them when using Neps.
+The "Optimizer Details and Best Practice"-Chapter goes into detail on the different optimizers, while the rest of this chapter will focus on how to select them when using Neps.

 ### 2.1 Automatic Optimizer Selection